 Virginia Defective Medical Device Attorneys

 Often patients do not know of the dangers of the product that has been implanted or used in their body until the FDA issues a warning.
-The manufacturer may have failed to warn the consumers and their doctors of the side effects of its product.
+The manufacturer or seller may have failed to warn the consumers and their doctors of the side effects of its product.

 Companies such as Johnson & Johnson took advantage of the FDA’s fast-track 510(k) approval process for metal-on-metal hip implants.
-It means the manufacturer never had to perform clinical trials with the devices to prove their safety.
+It meant the manufacturer never had to perform clinical trials with the devices to prove their safety.
 It only had to show that the components were similar to other hip components already on the market.

 What Are The Most Dangerous Medical Devices on the Market?

 - Metal on Metal Hip and Knee Replacements – Hip and knee replacements manufactured by DePuy ASR, a subsidiary of Johnson & Johnson, Stryker or other manufacturers, for worn out knee and hip joints, have failed causing acute pain, dying tissue and bone and metal poisoning.
 The damage often requires further surgery to rectify.
 In 2017, Johnson & Johnson was ordered to pay $246 million to six patients injured by defective Pinnacle hip implants.
 Our Virginia defective medical device attorneys continue to take on these cases.

 - Transvaginal Mesh – Thousands of women are suing a group of manufacturers, claiming this mesh product, which is used to prevent pelvic organ prolapse, caused damage such as organ perforation and erosion of mesh into vaginal tissue.
 The complications often require further surgery to correct.